Z-Har/Enterprise_website/README.md

 Subject : SNS Website </br>
-Objectif : Realisation of a website the introduce the complany to intrested clients </br>
+Objectif : Realisation of a website the introduce the company to intrested clients </br>
 Started at : 11/6/2025 5:00 Am </br>
 Ended at : </br>
 Language : html css java-script php </br>